thomasrgrant/BetVoyagerRoulette/README.md

 Created and writen by Thomas Grant. https://www.facebook.com/thomasrgrant/

-Created: 02/12/2020 written in Sublime and Notepad ++ Used Snagit for and pyautogui for screen capture.
+Created: 02/12/2020 written in Sublime and Notepad ++ Used Snagit and pyautogui for screen capture.

 Purpose: To play roulette on BetVoyager No ZERO roulette tables.
 To match the icoming number.
 And see if can find it on the screen